-Cause Consequence Potential impacts Drier summers Drought Increased exposure of the littoral zone, leading to increased erosion lower down the littoral zone, greater water level fluctuations, and stress for some aquatic plant species.
-Some species like shoreweed Littorella uniflora are tolerant of immersion and only reproduce sexually when immersed.
+Cause Consequence Potential impacts Drier summers Drought Greater water level fluctuations leading to increased exposure of the littoral zone (causing stress for some aquatic plant species) and leading to increased erosion lower down the littoral zone.
 Encroachment of marginal emergent vegetation into the water body.
 Drying of the marginal vegetation at the outer edge.
 Longer and more frequent drying out of shallow/small water bodies.
 While drying out is detrimental to some species, other species such as the tadpole shrimp Triops cancriformis thrives in such conditions.
-Loss of physical connection with rivers, ditch systems and other freshwater habitats.
+Loss of physical connection with other freshwater and wetland habitats.
 Potential for changes in pH due to changes in hydrological conditions.
-Decreased summer flushing/ longer retention times in summer.
-Increased nutrient concentrations within water bodies, potentially making it harder to recover from eutrophication.
-Wetter winters Flooding Flooding higher up the shoreline, resulting in increased erosion of the shoreline as water levels rise and displace the usual drawdown zone.
+Decreased summer flushing/longer retention times in summer Increased nutrient concentrations within water bodies, potentially making it harder to recover from eutrophication.
+Wetter winters Flooding ■ Flooding higher up the shoreline, resulting in increased erosion of the shoreline as water levels rise and displace the usual drawdown zone.
 Increased run-off, sediment and nutrient delivery, leading to sedimentation and eutrophication.
-Increased winter flushing and shorter retention times in winter, potentially reducing nutrient concentrations lakes in winter if the water entering the lake has a lower nutrient load than the lake water.
+Increased winter flushing and shorter retention times in winter, potentially reducing nutrient concentrations lakes in winter if the water entering the lake has a lower nutrient concentration than the lake water.